curv3d/curv/docs/Shape_Atlas.rst

 .. image:: images/blend.png

-Artistically, this is equivalent to the older `Metaballs`_ technique, except that the ``smooth`` blending kernel doesn't blend 3 or more shapes together in an order-independent way.
+This is a generalization of the older `Metaballs`_ technique (works with all geometric shapes, not just circles and spheres), except that the ``smooth`` blending kernel doesn't blend 3 or more shapes together in an order-independent way.